arboleya/coffee-toaster/README.md

 If true, builds a hash with all your folders-as-namespaces.

-If you have file 'lovage.coffee' declared inside the "artists/triphop"<BR>
-folder, you can declare it with 'class artists.triphop.Lovage', the <BR>
-namespace 'artists.triphop' will be created automatically for holding it.
+If you have file 'lovage.coffee' declared inside the "artists/triphop" folder, you can declare it with 'class artists triphop.Lovage', the namespace 'artists.triphop' will be created automatically for holding it.

 ### Expose

 If informed, list all you packages of classes in the given scope.
-If you use<BR>
-'window' as your expose scope, your classes will be available also in the<BR>
-window object -- or whatever scope you inform.
+If you use 'window' as your expose scope, your classes will be available also in the window object -- or whatever scope you inform.

 ````javascript